ivmai/bdwgc/doc/overview.md

 The garbage collector distribution includes a C string (`cord.h`) package that provides for fast concatenation and substring operations on long strings.
-A simple curses- and win32-based editor that represents the entire file as a cord is included as a sample application.
+A simple curses- and Windows-based editor that represents the entire file as a cord is included as a sample application.

 Performance of the non-incremental collector is typically competitive with